andreasabel/inCode/entry/purely-functional-typed-models.md

 y_t = 0 + 1.94 y_{t - 1} - y_{t - 2}
 ")

-This toy situation appears to do much better than our RNN model, but we have to give the RNN a break --- all of the information has to be "squished" into essentially 30 bits, which might impact the model's accuracy.
+In this toy situation, the AR(2) appears to do much better than our RNN model, but we have to give the RNN a break --- all of the information has to be "squished" into essentially 30 bits, which might impact the model's accuracy.

 Functions all the way down
 --------------------------